cityofaustin/Residential-Permitting/_content/resources/contact.md

 title: Contact a department
 seo_title: Contact A Department
 seo_description: >-
-  There may be more than one City of Austin department involved in your permitting process.
-Find the department you’re looking for and their contact information.
+  Find the contact information for the various City of Austin departments that may be involved in your permitting process.
 summary: Directory of departments involved in permitting.
 layout: contact
 in_resources_menu: true